Chapter 4: The Transcendent and the Immanent

-We noticed earlier that in our knowledge of things, in our perceptions, three phases or processes are involved, namely, that which is the seen object, that which is the seeing consciousness—the individual concerned—and the third thing, which is an intermediary superintending principle which makes the very perception possible.
+We noticed earlier that in our knowledge of things, in our perceptions, three phases or processes are involved, namely, that which is the seen object, that which is the seeing consciousness, the individual concerned, and the third process is an intermediary superintending principle which makes the perception possible.

 I see you, and you see me.
 When the one sees the other, the seer is called the subject and the seen is called the object.
-But there is a seer of both the seer and the object; that is the transcendent seer.
+But there is a seer of both the subject and the object; that is the transcendent seer.
 Inasmuch as this transcendence is operating between every subjective side and every objective side in the various levels of the developmental process of creation, there is nothing secret in this world.
 Everything is known to someone.
 You cannot hide yourself in a corner and do something, unknown to people.
-A great hymn in the Atharva Veda says that while two people in a dark cave quietly whisper to each other, thinking that nobody sees them and nobody knows what they are saying, there is someone who listens to this whisper, which is like thunder reverberating through the cosmos.
+A great hymn in the Atharvaveda says that when two people in a dark cave quietly whisper to each other, thinking that nobody sees them and nobody knows what they are saying, there is someone who listens to this whispering, which is like thunder reverberating through the cosmos.

 Therefore, be very cautious.
-Everything is public in this world.
-There is no private life, because your privacy is known to another super-public intervening principle which knows the movement of every single leaf in a tree, which can count every hair of everyone created in the world, and knows the number of the winkings of the eye of everything that is created.
-As the Upanishads put it, this is a terror before everybody.
-Mahad bhayam vajram udyatam, says the Katha Upanishad.
+Everything in this world is public.
+There is no private life, because your privacy is known to a super-public intervening principle which knows the movement of every single leaf in a tree, which can count every hair of everyone created in the world, and which knows the number of the winkings of the eyes of everything that is created.
+As the Upanishad puts it, this is a terror before everybody.
+Mahad bhayaṁ vajram udyatam (K.U.
+2.3.2), says the Kathopanishad.
 Great fear is this, that you cannot exist without being known by somebody.
-You cannot do anything independently or privately without being observed by someone.
+You cannot do anything, even privately, without being observed by someone.

-Just imagine for a moment: If this is a fact that has gone deep into your heart, how would you live in this world?
-You may say that it would be difficult to live in the world; but I say that only then will you live correctly.
+If this fact has gone deep into your heart, how would you live in this world?
+You may say that it would be difficult to live in the world, but I say that only then will you live correctly.
 Your real life will start only after you accept this great principle operating everywhere, within and without—not as a terror, as the Upanishad puts it, but as your great protector and caretaker.
 It sees that you do not go wrong.
-The law is not there to punish you; it is to guard you, and to see that everything is well.
+The law is not there to punish you; it is there to guard you and to see that everything is well.

 This transcendence of the process of perception of things is the divinity of the cosmos.
-The study of the object as such, pure objectivity, is the function of physics and chemistry, we may say.
-The study of the pure individuality of the subject is psychology, and the study of that which is the eluding transcendence may be called by any name we like: religion, philosophy, theology, spirituality, or yoga.
+We may say that the study of the object as such, pure objectivity, is the function of physics or chemistry, the study of the pure individuality of the subject is psychology, and the study of that which is the eluding transcendence may be called religion, philosophy, theology, spirituality, yoga, or any name we like.

 So, what is religion, philosophy, yoga?
-It is not merely the study of what is going on inside you, and also not merely the study of the objective universe by observation and experiment.
-It is a total operation of your whole experiential condition.
-The life of yoga, spirituality, religion—the life of God—is something difficult for an ordinary individualised point of view to grasp because we are used to thinking always in one of two ways: either I think of myself, or I think of something else, other than myself.
-But we forget there is something totally different from me, as well as from the other.
-The world consists of only two things: that which is seen and that which is seeing.
-But who knows that there is a third thing?
-The world does not know it, so the world also does not know what is yoga, or what is spiritual life.
-It also does not know what is religion.
+It is not merely the study of what is going on inside us, and also not merely the study of the objective universe by observation and experiment.
+It is a total operation of our whole experiential condition.
+The life of yoga, spirituality, religion—the life of God—is something difficult for an ordinary individualised point of view to grasp because we are always used to thinking in one of two ways.
+Either I think of myself or I think of something else, other than myself.
+But we forget there is something totally different from ourselves, as well as from the other.
+We think that the world consists of only two things: that which is seen and that which is seeing.
+Who knows that there is a third thing?
+The world does not know it, so the world also does not know what is yoga, what is spiritual life, and what is religion.

-Now, here the word ‘transcendence' has to be explained properly.
+Now, here the word ‘transcendence' has to be properly explained.
 You may be under the impression, because of the conditioning of the mind to certain usual ways of thinking, that transcendence means somewhere higher, some kilometres above.
 That is not the case.
 It is not a spatial, geographical ‘higher up' that is called transcendence.

 How could one be both above and below?
 The mind cannot grasp this point.
 Can a thing be inside as well as outside?
 That which is inside is only inside.
 How can it be outside?
 We have never seen such a thing.